-All re-admitted students must return and complete one quarter of clinical education before returning to their program's didactic courses.
-This clinical time does not satisfy official program clinical hour requirements and will be transcript as an audited course ("AU") for zero academic credits.
+Re--admitted students are usually expected, upon their return, to complete one quarter of clinical education or laboratory skills remediation before returning to their program's didactic courses.
+This clinical/laboratory time does not satisfy official program clinical hour requirements and will be transcripted as an audited course ("AU") for zero academic credits.